tf2/streer/README.md

 ## A probabilistic defintion of sequence match rates using the weight of evidence method defined by Turing (Banburismus)

-# increase the number of sequence to add to the suffix tree for fun
+# increase the number of sequences to add to the suffix tree for fun
 number_of_trials = 10000

 # create a new suffix tree and add number_of_trials random DNA sequences